himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

     - you are comfortable working independently and aren't risk-averse
     - you have the presence of mind to make important decisions even when the situation is not optimal.

+> Tell me about an event when you employed simple and quick strategies and were able to get rid of a major hurdle that was keeping your team from moving ahead.
+>> How did you manage to break through the hindrance?
+>> What was the end result?

 > Give me an example of a calculated risk that you have taken where speed was critical.